wasi-master/dpylint/docs/readme.md

 demo.py:28:0: E9005: Invalid Parameters Passed to on_message: (message, user) valid parameters are (message) (invalid-event-params) demo.py:32:1: E9004: Invalid Event Name "on_tpying", did you mean on_typing (invalid-event-name) demo.py:38:0: E9004: Invalid Event Name "on_guld_jon", did you mean on_guild_join (invalid-event-name)
+demo.py:45:0: C9006: A bot instance should not be named client (misleading-client) demo.py:46:0: C9006: A bot instance should not be named client (misleading-client)
 ```

 ## Contributing